Proposify Full Software Review

 Proposify is the tool we use.
 Therefore, this review includes insights from the broader testing process and our experience using the software for the past year.
 This direct knowledge allows for an in-depth review while also recognizing limitations.

 Creating an account is a straightforward process.
 The registration requires a few pieces of basic information about your company’s contact information, size, and CRM tool.
-The free trial comes with 14 days of the Grande (Team) Plan.
+The free trial comes with 14 days of the Team Plan.
 No credit card is required.

 Proposal Creation Capabilities